 Submission of Investment Proofs on greytHR

 Here is the step-by-step process to be undertaken to submit all the above proofs and more on greytHR.

-Remember to plan your declarations and submit your proofs well in advance.
-If your tax-saving efforts are last minute, the chances of locking funds in an unsuitable investment are fairly high.
+For employees, remember to plan your declarations and submit your proofs well in advance.
+If your tax-saving efforts are last minute, the chances of locking funds in an unsuitable investment are relatively high.
 Also, hold on to a soft (or scanned) copy of all submitted bills with you in case of misplacement.